awarelab/spinningup_tf2/README.md

 ## Running

 See the `run_example.py` and inspect the algorithms docstrings for details on the parameters available.
+The `run_policy.py` script allows you to run and visualize the saved checkpoints.
+Note: it is prepared for a SAC's checkpoint.

 ### Neptune logging